Voomkin/SmartPantry/manual/index.md

 To view the System Manual, select the "Source" tab at the top left of the screen.

+### Abstract
+Elderly populations face numerous challenges concerning their health and well-being, causing them to experience memory loss which creates simple tasks, like tracking food items, much more difficult.
+Elders who struggle to track their food items are probable to over purchasing food and increasing food waste.
+Our group proposes a Smart Pantry application which will track a user’s food items (name, quantity, weight) in a virtual pantry and notify the user when food item quantities are low, or dates are near expiring.
+The project vision statement is seen in the following section and the project goals are the following: (1) track food item quantities and weights for users; (2) aid elders in remembering their food items and living more independently; (3) reduce food waste and malnutrition among elders.

 ### Vision Statement
 A CSEE 481 effort to assist elders in tracking their food pantry items and living more independently while decreasing food waste and malnutrition among elders.